euro-hpc-pl/SpinGlassNetworks.jl/docs/src/userguide.md

 ```

 ## Pegasus graphs
 The Pegasus graph is a type of graph architecture used in quantum computing systems, particularly in the quantum annealing machines developed by D-Wave Systems.
-It is a two-dimensional lattice of unit cells, each consisting of a bipartite graph of $K_{4,4}$ complete bipartite subgraphs.
+It is designed to provide a grid of qubits with specific connectivity patterns optimized for solving certain optimization problems.
 Futer details can be found [here](https://docs.dwavesys.com/docs/latest/c_gs_4.html#pegasus-graph).
 ```@raw html
 <img src="../images/peg.pdf" width="200%" class="center"/>
 ```